RJ-officio/Customer-Segmentation/README.md

 model.h5 contains the saved keras model of LSTM.

 ## Overview:
-This github repository can be cloned with the following command in your cmd : "https://github.com/jaiobs/Personality-Traits-Analysis"
+This github repository can be cloned with the following command in your cmd : "https://github.com/jaiobs/Personality-Traits-Analysis" \n
 Move to the respective directory. pip install the requirements.txt with the following command in your python environment. "pip install -r requirements.txt" Once the requirements are loaded, run the main.py program with the command - "python main.py"